William Taylor (folk song): Synopsis

 Several versions exist, but the story of the song concerns a young couple due to be wed.
 On the morning of the wedding, the groom William Taylor (Billy in some versions) is pressed into service.
 The bride searches for him, disguising herself as a man to become a soldier or sailor.
-When her true gender is revealed (usually in an incident involving accidental exposure of her breasts), the captain points her in the direction of her beloved, but mentions that he now has a new suitor.
+When her true sex is revealed (usually in an incident involving accidental exposure of her breasts), the captain points her in the direction of her beloved, but mentions that he now has a new suitor.
 When she finds him, she shoots him and sometimes also his new bride.
 In some versions, she is then rewarded by the captain with command of her own ship.

 Details

 Many versions follow a line similar to this.
 William Taylor, a "brisk young sailor" is at church about to be married when he is taken by the press gang: